-1. Lanarkshire Housing Association Ltd, is committed to a policy of protecting the rights of individuals with respect to the processing of their personal data and adhere to guidelines published in the (Data Protection Act of 1998) and the General Data Protection Regulation (EU) 2016/679 which is applicable from the 25th May 2018, together with any domestic laws subsequently enacted.
+Lanarkshire Housing Association Ltd, is committed to a policy of protecting the rights of individuals with respect to the processing of their personal data and adhere to guidelines published in the (UK GDPR and Data Protection Act of 2018, (the 2018 Act) together with any domestic laws subsequently enacted.
 We collect and use personal data for a variety of reasons.

-We are notified as a Data Controller with the Office of the Information Commissioner under registration number Z5205173 and we are the data controller of any personal data that you provide to us.
+We are registered as a Data Controller with the Office of the Information Commissioner under registration number Z5205173 and we are the data controller of any personal data that you provide to us.

-Our Data Protection Officer is the Association's Planning & Research Manager who can be contacted on 01698 269119.
+Our Data Protection Officer (DPO) is the Association's Planning & Research Manager who can be contacted on 01698 269119 or at enquiries@lanarkshireha.com

-Any questions relating to this notice and our privacy practices should be sent by post to the Business Manager, Lanarkshire Housing Association Ltd, 191 Brandon Street, Motherwell, ML1 1RS or by email to enquiries@lanarkshireha.com.
+Any questions relating to this notice and our privacy practices should be sent by post to the DPO at Lanarkshire Housing Association Ltd, 191 Brandon Street, Motherwell, ML1 1RS or by email to enquiries@lanarkshireha.com.

-- 2. We collect the following information from you through a variety of resources (i) directly from you; or (ii) third parties:
+- 2. We collect the following information from you through a variety of resources (i) directly from you; or (ii) from third parties:

 - a.
 Name

 - b.
 Date of Birth

 - c.
 Address

 - d.
 Telephone Number

 - e.
 E-mail address

 - f.
 National Insurance Number

 - g.
 Profession

+- h.
+Personal characteristics such as gender and ethnic group